cotes2020/jekyll-theme-chirpy/_posts/00Basic/AppEng/Designing-Data-Intensive-Applications.md

 For a user who does not consent to surveillance, the only real alternative is simply to not user the service.
 But this choice is not free either: if a service is so popular that it is "regarded by most people as essential for basic social participation", then it is not reasonable to expect people to opt out of this service.
 Especially when a service has network effects, there is a social cost to people choosing _not_ to use it.

-Declining to use a service due to its tracking of users is only an option for the small number of people who are priviledged enough to have the time and knowledge to understand its privacy policy, and who can affort to potentially miss out on social participation or professional opportunities that may have arisen if they ahd participated in the service.
-For people in a less priviledged position, there is no meaningful freedom of choice: surveillance becomes inescapable.
+Declining to use a service due to its tracking of users is only an option for the small number of people who are privileged enough to have the time and knowledge to understand its privacy policy, and who can afford to potentially miss out on social participation or professional opportunities that may have arisen if they ahd participated in the service.
+For people in a less privileged position, there is no meaningful freedom of choice: surveillance becomes inescapable.

 Having privacy does not mean keeping everything secret; it means having the freedom to choose which things to reveal to whom, what to make public, and what to keep secret.